windwp/kysely-zod-sqlite/README.md

   data: { name: 'test' },
 });
 ```
-If you want do a complex query you can use kysely query
+If you want to write a complex query you can use kysely
 ```typescript
 const data = await api.ky // this is a reference of kysely builder
     .selectFrom('TestPost')